The Family of

 Born at Hut 34, Thelwell, Latchford, Warrington.

 Punch was Harry Adams’ nickname - apparently, it referred to his size, as he was not much over 5' tall.
 He married Sarah Ellen White at Bolsterstone church in 1917.
 The family were told that, after his younger brother John was killed on the 9th October 1917 he enlisted in order “to get one of them that killed him” His army records do not seem to have survived; it isn't known which Regiment he originally joined, but he re-enlisted with Alexandra, Princess of Wales’s Own (Yorkshire Regiment) better known as the “Green Howards.”
 Due to his stature he joined their Bantam* Division, the 13th Service Battalion.
 He survived the war, but, like many men, was never the same afterwards.
-He was in receipt of a disability pension from the army, and he died on the 2nd January 1936 aged 45 at Brookfield Cottages, Bracken Moor, Stocksbridge.
+He was in receipt of a disability pension from the army, and he lived at Broomfield Cottages, Bracken Moor (these houses adjoined the Miners Arms).
+In 1935 he was admitted to the Wharncliffe Hospital (this was Middlewood hospital, a "mental hospital"); he died there after nine months, on the 2nd January 1936 aged 45.
+His obituary said that he had served with the K.O.Y.L.I.
+He left a widow, Nellie (Sarah Ellen) and a son, also Harry.

 *A bantam, in British Army usage, was a soldier of below the British Army’s minimum regulation height of 5ft 3in (160 cm).
 During the First World War the British Army raised battalions in which the normal minimum height requirement for recruits was reduced from 5ft 3in (160 cm) to 5ft (150 cm) with an expanded chest measurement of at least 34 inches.